Remote Location Drilling, Dewatering, and Geosteering

 When accidentally penetration a water-bearing zone, it may be incredibly difficult to prevent most of the well’s production from originating within this zone.
 Many horizontal wells severely limit the possibility of isolating certain zones or sections in long horizontal wells.

 In the case of mining and hydrocarbon projects, Geosteering is an invaluable practice.
-Reaching the water bearing zones for water control may be achieved through Geosteering the desired wellpath for proper site drainage.
-Hydrocarbons, particularly those formations along fault lines, inaccessible otherwise, or unconventional in nature require Geosteering techniques to gain access to.
-Additionally, many if not most drilling sites would be prohibitively expensive without Geosteering, which is an integral part of horizontal drilling and allows producers to create nearly 50 well paths from a single well head.
+Reaching the water-bearing zones for water control may be achieved through Geosteering the desired Wellpath for proper site drainage.
+Hydrocarbons, particularly those formations along fault lines, inaccessible otherwise, or unconventional require Geosteering techniques to gain access to.
+Additionally, many if not most drilling sites would be prohibitively expensive without Geosteering, which is an integral part of horizontal drilling and allows producers to create nearly 50 well paths from a single wellhead.

 4.1 Technologies used in Geosteering

 By the 1980s MWD and logging while drilling (LWD) measurement technology included direction and resistivity, gamma, density, and more.
-Today’s Geosteering processes use these measurement tools in combination with petrophysicists, geologists, advanced modeling software, seismic data, image logs, MWD, and LWD to precisely and reliably create horizontally deviated wells.
+Today’s Geosteering processes use these measurement tools in combination with petro-physicists, geologists, advanced modelling software, seismic data, image logs, MWD, and LWD to precisely and reliably create horizontally deviated wells.
 The most advanced drilling sites take these technologies to their next logical step: automation.

 5 Remote Drilling Sites